Princeton-CDH/cdh-ansible/architecture-decisions/0002-staging-environment.md

 ### Positive Consequences

 * Staging terminology will be consistent between CDH and PUL
-* The new `runtime_env` configureation used in the consolidated playbooks can be used in playbooks and roles that formerly relied on the presence or absence of a `qa` variable
+* The new `runtime_env` configuration used in the consolidated playbooks can be used in playbooks and roles that formerly relied on the presence or absence of a `qa` variable

 ### Negative Consequences